 So a joist hanger on a seaside deck is going to rust away much faster than the same piece of hardware on a bone-dry deck in Arizona.

 The concentration of preservatives in the wood also has a big effect.
 A 6×6 rated for ground contact has a higher level of chemicals, and therefore greater corrosion potential, than a 2×8 or decking plank rated for above-ground use.
 Check the label, typically stapled to one end of a stick of lumber if you’re unsure.

-These problems have spawned the development of a wide array of coated and heavily galvanized hardware rated for contact with ACQ and CA. For and hardware, the standard G-90 galvanized steel fasteners and connectors had to be upgraded to more expensive protective finishes: either G-185 galvanized, proprietary polymer-coatings, or stainless-steel – the best and most expensive option.
+These problems have spawned the development of a wide array of coated and heavily galvanized hardware rated for contact with ACQ- and CA-treated wood.
+For any hardware exposed to these chemicals the standard G-90 galvanized steel fasteners and connectors have been upgraded to more expensive protective finishes: either G-185 galvanized, proprietary polymer-coatings, or stainless-steel – the best and most expensive option.
 Widely used aluminum flashings should also not be used in contact with today’s pressure-treated lumber.

 Hot-Dipped Galvanized.
 When using lumber treated with ACQ or copper azole, use hot-dipped galvanized fasteners that meet ASTM A153 (or the newer ASTM F2329, or connectors that meet ASTM A653.
 These have a minimum coating of 1.85 ounces of zinc per square foot of metal surface (G185) an are sometimes marketed as “double-hot-dipped” and other tradenames such as ZMax and HDG for Simpson, and Triple-Zinc for USP.